Fillings in Huntsville AL

 What does this mean for you?

-For one thing, it means that routine check-ups and cleanings are an absolute necessity!
-Cleanings allow us to eliminate the plaque and tartar that contribute to cavities, and regular check-ups allow us to spot developing cavities in their earliest stages so we can treat them as soon as possible.
+For one thing, it means that routine check-ups and dental cleanings are an absolute necessity!
+Cleanings allow us to eliminate the plaque and tartar that contribute to cavities, and regular check-ups will enable us to spot developing cavities in their earliest stages so we can treat them as soon as possible.

 Over the years, we’ve come up with new methods of filling cavities as well.
-Today, most cavities can be filled with a tooth-colored composite that actually blends right in with the natural shade of your enamel, and this is a very common dental procedure.
-This means that once your cavity is filled, even you will have a hard time finding the filling!
+Today, we can fill most cavities with a tooth-colored composite material that blends right in with the natural shade of your tooth enamel, and this is a very common dental procedure.
+This means that once Dr. King fills your cavity, even you will have a hard time finding the filling!

 Your mouth is home to millions of bacteria.
 These bacteria are normal, and most of them are actually helpful.
 For instance, these bacteria help protect your mouth from other microbes that can cause problems.

 The bacteria in your mouth feed on the same foods you do, and like many of us, they love sugary food.
 When you eat foods that are high in sugar and don’t brush right away, the sugary residue stays in your mouth and mixes with bacteria and other debris to form sticky plaque, which clings to your teeth.
 The bacteria in the plaque metabolize the sugar and create acid.
 Over time, the acid eats away at your enamel, forming a pit.
 This is a cavity.
 Without treatment, the decay spreads and can cause problems.
 Your tooth will eventually break, and you may even lose it.

 Brushing your teeth and flossing removes the residue on and between your teeth.
 However, it’s nearly impossible for you to remove all of it with home care tools, which is why routine cleanings at our Huntsville dental office are so important.